When Standard DPT Isn’t Enough

 How GeoTAP Works

-- Pre-drill boreholes using sonic, air rotary, or hollow-stem auger methods
+- Pre-drill boreholes using traditional roto-sonic, air rotary, or hollow-stem auger drilling methods

-- Backfill boreholes with hydrated bentonite chips or pellets to seal the bore wall
+- Backfill boreholes with engineered bentonite mixtures (chips, pellets, grout) to seal the borehole wall and create a contiguous column

-- Use DPT to push through the bentonite seal to reach target injection intervals
+- Use DPT to push through the bentonite column to reach targeted injection intervals

 Why GeoTAP Works